Augustus Tolton: Education and seminary

 In 1875, Tolton briefly returned to his native Missouri, then rid of slavery after the Civil War.

 While still teaching his fellow African Americans at the Catholic school, Tolton gained admission into St. Francis Solanus College (now Quincy University), which he attended from 1878-1880.
 No evidence now survives that he was required to pay tuition.
 At first, White students from Missouri threatened to leave the college if Tolton stayed, but the Franciscan Order replied that the Church would not discriminate based on skin color and the White students were free to leave if they wished.
 In 1880, Tolton graduated as the valedictorian of his class.

-According to the Chicago Journal of History, Bishop Balthes reportedly instructed Peter McGirr, "Find a seminary which will accept a Negro candidate.
+According to the Chicago Journal of History, Bishop Balthes reportedly instructed McGirr, "Find a seminary which will accept a Negro candidate.
 The Diocese will assume the expense."
 In his own letters to seminaries, Bishop Balthes repeatedly praised Tolton as, "more than ordinary."

-Despite the bishop and McGirr's best efforts, Augustus Tolton was rejected by every North American seminary to which he applied.
+Despite the bishop and McGirr's best efforts, Tolton was rejected by every American seminary to which he applied.
 Meanwhile, diocesan priests continue to tutor Tolton in Ecclesiastical Latin, Koine Greek, German, ancient and modern history, philosophy, and geography.

-In a letter to the Mill Hill Missionaries, a religious order founded by Cardinal Herbert Vaughan to minister to the Black population of the British Empire from their headquarters in Mill Hill, North London, Theodore Wegmann, the assistant pastor of St. Boniface Church in Quincy, wrote, "I make bold to apply to you on behalf of a young man of the African race, who is very desirous of becoming a missionary for the people of his race, and to whom I have been giving instruction for about a year and a half, having been requested by his Pastor, Reverend Peter McGirr of St. Peter's Church of this city.
+In a letter to the Mill Hill Missionaries, a religious order founded by Cardinal Herbert Vaughan to minister to the Black population of the British Empire from their headquarters in Mill Hill, North London, Theodore Wegmann, the assistant pastor of St. Boniface Church in Quincy, wrote: "I make bold to apply to you on behalf of a young man of the African race, who is very desirous of becoming a missionary for the people of his race, and to whom I have been giving instruction for about a year and a half, having been requested by his Pastor, Reverend Peter McGirr of St. Peter's Church of this city.
 The young man in question is about 20 years of age, of an excellent character, and of good talents.
 Studying Latin for over a year, he reads Nepos and Caesar -- and some weeks ago I have begun Greek with him.
-I am very willing to direct his studies yet for some time, if I see a prospect for him of attaining the end he aims at, i.e. the sacred priesthood, if I know of a college that is prepared to admit him afterwards."

-The Mill Hill Missionaries, whose American branch later became known as the Josephites, declined Wegmann's request and refused to admit Augustus Tolton.
-Joyce Duriga, commenting on the same religious order's later missionary work among African Americans throughout the United States, stated that Tolton's request for seminary admission came a mere ten years too early.
+I am very willing to direct his studies yet for some time, if I see a prospect for him of attaining the end he aims at, i.e. the sacred priesthood, if I know of a college that is prepared to admit him afterwards."The Mill Hill Missionaries, whose American branch later became known as the Josephites, declined Wegmann's request and refused to admit Augustus Tolton.
+Joyce Duriga, commenting on the same religious community's later missionary work among African Americans throughout the United States, stated that Tolton's request for seminary admission came a mere ten years too early.